Didier Verna

 In Proceedings of the 21st international conference on generative programming: Concepts & experiences (GPCE 2022)

-Abstract Generic programming is a powerful paradigm abstracting data structures and algorithms to improve their reusability, as long as they respect a given interface.
+Generic programming is a powerful paradigm abstracting data structures and algorithms to improve their reusability, as long as they respect a given interface.
 Coupled with a performance-driven language, it is a paradigm of choice for scientific libraries where the implementation of manipulated objects may change depending on their use case, or for performance purposes.
 In those performance-driven languages, genericity is often implemented statically to perform some optimization.
 This does not fit well with the dynamism needed to handle objects which may only be known at runtime.
+Thus, in this article, we evaluate a model that couples static genericity with a dynamic model based on type erasure in the context of image processing.
+Its cost is assessed by comparing the performance of the implementation of some common image processing algorithms in C++ and Rust, two performance-driven languages supporting some form of genericity.
+Finally, we demonstrate that compile-time knowledge of some specific information is critical for performance, and also that the runtime overhead depends on the algorithmic scheme in use.

 Continue reading